Orin Kerr

-Orin Samuel Kerr (born June 2, 1971) is an American legal scholar and professor of law at the UC Berkeley School of Law.
-He is known as a scholar in the subjects of computer crime law and internet surveillance.
+Orin Samuel Kerr (born June 2, 1971) is an American legal scholar known for his studies of American criminal procedure and the Fourth Amendment to the United States Constitution, as well as computer crime law and internet surveillance.
+He has been a professor of law at Stanford Law School since 2025.
 Kerr is one of the contributors to the law-oriented blog titled The Volokh Conspiracy.

-Early life
+Early life and education

 Kerr was born in 1971 in New York.
+His father, Arnold D. Kerr (born Aronek Kierszkowski; 1928–2012), was a Polish Jew who was the only member of his family to survive the Holocaust; he immigrated to the United States in 1954 and was a professor of civil engineering at New York University and the University of Delaware.

-His father is a survivor of the Holocaust.
-After graduating from Tower Hill School in Wilmington, Delaware, in 1989, Kerr studied mechanical engineering and aerospace engineering at Princeton University, graduating in 1993 with a Bachelor of Science in Engineering magna cum laude.
+After graduating from Tower Hill School in Wilmington, Delaware, in 1989, Kerr studied mechanical engineering and aerospace engineering at Princeton University, graduating in 1993 with a Bachelor of Science in Engineering, magna cum laude.
 He then did graduate study in mechanical engineering at Stanford University, where he received a Master of Science degree in 1994.
 Kerr then attended Harvard Law School, where he was an executive editor of the Harvard Journal of Law and Public Policy and an editor of the Harvard Journal of Law & Technology.
-He graduated in 1997 with a Juris Doctor magna cum laude.
+He graduated in 1997 with a Juris Doctor, magna cum laude.